DrWarpMan/sinusbot-reviver/README.md

-# typescript-template
+# sinusbot-reviver
-> My personal TypeScript template
+> Revive (restart) Sinusbot instances when they crash

 To install dependencies: